 Related: 10 Viable Cars Yet to be Introduced in Pakistan

-Our market starves for low budget cars for the masses and Daihatsu cars have the potential to fill that gap.
-Launching cars in sub 1.5 million price bracket will definitely give IMC an edge in capturing the small car market in Pakistan.
-Do you think they should re-introduce the likes of Daihatsu Cuore/Mira in Pakistan?
-Let us know with your comments.
+Our market starves for low-budget cars for the masses and Daihatsu cars have the potential to fill that gap.
+Launching cars in the entry-level price bracket will definitely give IMC an edge in capturing the small car market in Pakistan.

 Daihatsu is the oldest Japanese car manufacturer, mostly known for its range of small cars and off-road vehicles.
 Although founded in 1951, Daihatsu has its roots that trace back as far as 1907.
 Toyota acquired a controlling interest of 51% in Daihatsu in 1988, bringing the company under its umbrella.
-But in 2016 it has purchased Daihatsu’s remaining assets, thus making Daihatsu a wholly owned subsidiary of Toyota Motor Corporation.
+But in 2016 it purchased Daihatsu’s remaining assets, thus making Daihatsu a wholly owned subsidiary of Toyota Motor Corporation.
 In its home market in Japan, Daihatsu gives a cut-throat competition to Suzuki which is best known for producing small cars.
-As of 2019, Suzuki holds a 30% market share in small (kei) car segment in Japan whereas Daihatsu holds 32% of the same.
+As of 2019, Suzuki holds a 30% market share in the small (kei) car segment in Japan whereas Daihatsu holds 32% of the same.

 A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
 An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com